 3) Safe, timely and effective upstream fish passage

-Goal: Safe, timely and effective upstream passage of migratory fish so that the migratory species can successfully complete their life cycles and maintain healthy, sustainable fish and wildlife resources in areas affected by the facility.
+Goal: Safe, timely and effective upstream passage of migratory fish so that they can successfully complete their life cycles and maintain healthy populations in areas affected by the facility.

 4) Safe, timely and effective downstream fish passage

 Goal: Safe, timely and effective downstream passage of migratory fish.
 For riverine (resident) fish, the facility minimizes loss of fish from reservoirs and upstream river reaches affected by facility operations.
-All migratory species can successfully complete their life cycles and to maintain healthy, sustainable fish and wildlife resources in the areas affected by the facility.
+Migratory species can successfully complete their life cycles and maintain healthy populations in the areas affected by the facility.

 5) Protection, mitigation and enhancement of the soils, vegetation, and ecosystem functions in the watershed

-Goal: Sufficient action taken to protect, mitigate and enhance the condition of soils, vegetation and ecosystem functions on shoreline and watershed lands associated with the facility.
+Goal: Sufficient action has been taken to protect, mitigate and enhance the condition of soils, vegetation and ecosystem functions on shoreline and watershed lands associated with the facility.

 6) Protection of threatened and endangered species

-Goal: The facility does not negatively impact listed species.
+Goal: The facility does not negatively impact federal or state listed species.
 Facilities shall not have caused or contributed in a demonstrable way to the extirpation of a listed species.
 However, a facility that is making significant efforts to reintroduce an extirpated species may pass this criterion.

 7) Protection of impacts on cultural and historic resources

-Goal: The facility does not inappropriately impact cultural or historic resources that are associated with the facility’s lands and waters, including resources important to local indigenous populations, such as Native Americans.
+Goal: The facility does not unnecessarily impact cultural or historic resources that are associated with the facility’s lands and waters, including resources important to local indigenous populations, such as Native Americans.